josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 ---

-I will use the term "AI optimist" a lot in this post because, while it might not be an entirely correct description of the general group I'm referring to, it's at least a serviceable label.
+Although it's not an entirely correct description, I'll use the term "AI optimist" a lot in this post, as it's at least a serviceable label for a general group of people.

 That group, to be a bit more descriptive, is made up of people who are excited about AI, both present and future—but especially, they're happy about the _current_ state of AI.
 That part's important.
 You might call them enthusiasts, or even believers, maybe.
 But in any case, they generally consider the current state of the technology to be good, and either aren't aware of the bad parts, or aren't overly concerned with them.